 - Try to reply using templates as much as possible

 - Separate support staff from the engineering team so that engineers do not get bothered with customer requests.

 Does this sound familiar?
 Annoying, right?
 It is probably how quiz maker customer support is handled at a lot of companies (especially the part about making it hard to reach a living/breathing person for help).

 Looking good.
 Thanks for your quick responses throughout.
 Best of luck with the fix.

 Quiz maker customer support – the Riddle approach:

-And hey – if we happen to be sleeping or on weekends, it just might take a few hours for us to catch up and get right back to you.
-We also post our support email (firstname.lastname@example.org) pretty much everywhere.
-So if using our chat service is not your thing, please just drop us an email.
+Sure, if we happen to be sleeping or on weekends, it just might take a few hours for us to catch up and get right back to you.
+But we also post our support email (email@example.com) pretty much everywhere.
+If using our chat service is not your thing, please just drop us an email.

 Your genuine care for users definitely sets Riddle apart from other programs.
 Thanks again!